PR from The Ideal Marketing CompanyPress releases, publicity, articles, media coverage and public relations

 Can anybody have a go at PR?
 Certainly, if you have the time and the inclination you might want to try your hand at your own PR.
 However, if you have the budget, it makes sense to use professionals who already have the expertise and the contacts.
 It takes skill and experience to create a successful PR campaign.

 PR works best when it is part of coherent, co-ordinated marketing strategy.
 Some organisations just use the Ideal Marketing Company for PR and that’s fine, but to really maximise the potential that PR offers businesses, it should form part of a joined-up approach to marketing.

 For a free initial consultation or to discuss any aspect of your company’s PR requirements contact Helen Campbell on 01858 44 55 43 or email [email protected].

 Let's have a chat

 How can we help you to achieve more with your marketing?

-For marketing advice that is specific to your business, speak with a marketing specialist on 01858 445543 or email [email protected]
+For marketing advice specific to your business, speak with a marketing specialist from our team on 01858 445543 or email [email protected]